Updated August, 2023

 Whistler Olympic Plaza

 Want snow-capped mountains as your working backdrop?
 Head to Whistler Olympic Plaza and scan for the new and free Whistler WiFi to connect.
 This is where the medals were given out for the events that happened locally during the 2010 Winter Olympic and Paralympic Games, and definitely an inspiring place to work from.
 You can situate yourself under a tree, on the grass, or claim a colourful Adirondack chair.
-Don’t forget to grab a snack from the surrounding cafés before settling in for a session, you’ve got Blenz and Purebread for coffee and sweet treats, and pizza and gelato over at Gnarlyroots.
-Over the next two years more hotspot locations will be added through the Village but I personally think they started with the best spot first.
+Don’t forget to grab a snack from the surrounding cafés before settling in for a session, you’ve got Blenz, Artigiano and Purebread for coffee and treats.
+Over the next two years, more hotspot locations will be added through the Village but I personally think they started with the best spot first.

 On The Mountain